stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yeah.
-It-- But it's some guff that we've made up, so if there are inconsistencies and mistakes and things that don't quite make sense, [__TIM:__ Mm.] just go with the flow, right.
+But it's some guff that we've made up, so if there are inconsistencies and mistakes and things that don't quite make sense, [__TIM:__ Mm.] just go with the flow, right.

 #### TIM